-Of course, it never occurred to the eminent Dr. Prasad there’s considerable overlap in skillsets, given that skeptics frequently have to go deep into the weeds of the design and methodology of clinical trials of, say, acupuncture or homeopathy to demonstrate why these studies do not show what advocates claim.
+It never occurred to the eminent Dr. Prasad there’s considerable overlap in skillsets, given that skeptics frequently have to go deep into the weeds of the design and methodology of clinical trials of, say, acupuncture or homeopathy to demonstrate why these studies do not show what advocates claim.
 When this was pointed out to him, even more obnoxiously (and disingenuously), he portrayed that rebuttal as tacit confirmation that we skeptics secretly really do think that what he does is of so much more value than what we do and that that’s why we were arguing that we in fact do do the same sorts of analyses of clinical trials that he does.
 I’m not going to rehash that particular incident any more than I already have, except than to refer you to the last section of this post, other than as a prelude to say that this week Dr. Prasad was up to his old antics again.

 What you care about = Waste of time.
 What I care about = So very, very important.

 A year went by, and during that time Dr. Prasad did occasionally say the same sorts of things on Twitter, as I discovered from third parties (by then we had blocked each other).
 I only occasionally took notice, given that the COVID-19 pandemic and its accompanying torrent of bad science, pseudoscience, misinformation, and disinformation had more or less consumed my blogging efforts, with little time left for any other topic.
 Then, a couple of days ago, I saw that he had published an article on MedPage Today entitled, Applying Skepticism to Medical Skepticism, with the subtitle, “Debunking should focus on areas most in need — which might not be homeopathy.”
-Yes, basically Dr. Prasad, for whatever reason, decided to double down on his analogy.
+Dr. Prasad, for whatever reason, has apparently decided to double down on his analogy.
 Worse, his article demonstrates that, not only has he learned nothing, but he still doesn’t even understand what he is criticizing as a waste of time.
 Basically, he’s learned nothing.

 After expressing surprise that he got blowback on Twitter for having posted a Tweet with an image of a man literally dunking on what looks like to me a 4′ (not 7′ hoop) and writing, “Dunking on alternative medicine is like dunking on a 7-foot hoop; let’s raise it back up to 10 feet,” Dr. Prasad launches into condescension: